Road trip news, rants, and ruminations by the Editors of RoadsideAmerica.com

 - From US Hwy 30/White Horse Pike (or Hwy 73) turn north onto E. Taunton Ave.
 Drive one mile.
 Turn left at the stoplight onto Cooper Rd.
 Drive three-quarters of a mile.
 Turn left onto Pinedge Drive, and you'll see Diggerland ahead on the right.

 - Summer daily 10-7, fewer hours and days off-season.
-(Call to verify)
+(Call to verify) Local health policies may affect hours and access.

 - Adults $35.